spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/CentralDeployment.md

 the best way is to deploy the UI5 Spreadsheet Importer centrally on the system.
 Once deployed, it is much easier for the individual developer to use.

-## Deployment to On-Premise ABAP System
+## Deployment to ABAP System

 The **best way** is to use a carrier UI5 app.
 This app contains all required versions of the Spreadsheet Importer component and with just one deployment all versions are available in the system.
 The components are available in the app index through the deployment.

 ### UI5 Carrier App